VDA5050/VDA5050/VDA5050_EN.md

 - Communication with peripheral systems such as doors, gates, elevators, etc.
 - Detection and resolution of communication errors

-Functions of the mobile robots are:
+## 4.4 Functions of the mobile robots

+Each mobile robot shall perform the following functions:
 - Localization
 - Execution of associated routes (line-guided or freely navigating)
 - Execution of actions